Ever wonder what your smartphone would look like if it got run over by a bus? Well, you don’t have to wonder any more. I found out for you.

 Until I turned her over.
 That’s when I saw this:

 I’d seen smashed phone screens before.
+We’ve all had to go to a phone repair brooklyn shop before.
 But this one was spectacularly smashed.
 It was so smashed that running my finger over the screen left a fine residue of little pieces of glass on my fingertip.
 My phone was now star-stuff.